Sesuvium portulacastrum: Maritime Munch

 The lowly sea purslane forms an important and primary function in dune creation.
 Salt tolerant, it sets roots just above the high tide line.
 Sand-carrying wind hits the plant, slows slightly and drops the sand it is carrying.
 That helps build the dune and in time bring in other plants.

 It is also found down the coasts of Mexico and South America to islands across the Pacific, Australia, Africa and Europe.
 As for Pennsylvania, it was found in Philadelphia county there in 1865, and presumed to still be thereabouts.
+On the west coast of the United States (and the salty desert southwest interior) your edible sea purslane is Sesuvium verrucosum.

 It is a nice, salty, trail-side nibble.
 The word Sesuvium comes from the country of the Sesuvii, which was a Gallic tribe mentioned by Caesar.
 Why the plant was named after that is unknown.
 Portulacastrum means like the Portulaca, or purslane.
 In fact Sesuvium was originally put in the same genus as purslane but then got it own genus.